Webman Session Management

 $has = $session->exists('name');

-The above code is also used to check if the session data exists.
-The difference is that it returns true even if the corresponding session item value is null.
+The above code is also used to check whether session data exists; the difference is that when the corresponding session item value is null, it also returns true.

-webman provides the helper function session() to achieve the same functionality.
+Webman provides a helper function session() to achieve the same functionality.

 $session = session();